corda/corda/docs/source/cordapp-advanced-concepts.rst

 ..
 Preamble.

 At the heart of the Corda design and security model is the idea that a transaction is valid if and only if all the `verify()` functions in the contract code associated with each state in the transaction succeed.
-And the contract constraints features in Corda provide a rich set of tools for specifying and constraining which verify functions out of the universe of possibilities can legitimately be used in (attached to) a transaction.
+The contract constraints features in Corda provide a rich set of tools for specifying and constraining which verify functions out of the universe of possibilities can legitimately be used in (attached to) a transaction.

-In simple scenarios, this works as you would expect and Corda's in-built security controls ensure that your applications work as you expect them too.
+In simple scenarios, this works as you would expect and Corda's built-in security controls ensure that your applications work as you expect them too.
-However, if you move to more advanced scenarios, especially ones where your verify function depends on code from other non-Corda libraries, especially code that other people's verify functions may also depend on, you need to start thinking about what happens if and when states governed by these different pieces of code are brought together.
+However, if you move to more advanced scenarios, especially ones where your verify function depends on code from other non-Corda libraries, code that other people's verify functions may also depend on, you need to start thinking about what happens if and when states governed by these different pieces of code are brought together.
 If they both depend on a library, which common version should be used?
 How do you avoid your verify function's behaviour changing unexpectedly if the wrong version of the library is used?
 Are you at risk of subtle attacks?
 The good news is that Corda is designed to deal with these situations but the flip side is that you need to understand how this is done,